8fold/site-joshbruce.com/README.md

 Marked fixed the vulnerabilities and the community and library have been pushing forward ever since.

 Right now some of the sites I maintain use [Laravel](https://laravel.com), which is a wonderful framework.
 With that said, at present I maintain a library that helps facilitate the flat-file system used by the sites.
 That library depends on the [FlySystem](https://flysystem.thephpleague.com/v2/docs/) from the PHP League.
-My library is mainly a proxy into FlySystem and they released version 2 of that codebase.
+My library is mainly a proxy into FlySystem and they release version 2 of that codebase.
 I updated my library to use version 2.
 Laravel also depends on FlySystem.
 Unfortunately, Laravel won't be upgrading until version 9 of Laravel.
+Laravel 9 was scheduled to be released in November of 2021.
 Much of the Laravel codebase leverages [Symfony components](https://symfony.com).
 Symfony releases after Laravel, which the major version of Laravel could not take advantage of the latest Symfony components; so, Laravel changed its release to [January](https://laravel-news.com/laravel-9) instead of September (?? could be wrong on what it used to be).
 This means I couldn't use the latest version of my library until January 2022; or, I could do what I ended up doing which was to support both version 1 and 2 of FlySystem.

-I plan to remove the dependency on Laravel and FlySystem for all the sites I maintain unless explicitly asked to use either or both.
-Not because there's anything wrong with them.
-If it had been two other packages they would be listed instead.
-It's just that:

-1. Most of the sites I maintain no longer require a databases (no need for ORM or migrations), don't use authentication or have admin panels, don't use template engines, and so on.
-2. Re FlySystem, one of the maintainers said if you're just working in the local file system, don't use it because it creates more overhead than it's worth.
+I plan to remove the dependency on Laravel and FlySystem for all the sites I maintain unless explicitly asked.
+As most of the sites I maintain no longer require databases or direct authentication and even one of the maintainers of FlySystem said it creates more overhead than it's worth when only working in local files, I think we're good.

-Love and appreciate Laravel and FlySystem a great deal; just overkill.

-Last but not least, I have experimented with a lot of other approaches for decoupling and wrapping over the last few years.
+I was experimenting with a lot of other approaches for decoupling and wrapping over the last few years.
 I've run into a few issues with this and versioning.
-This version collision and the performance degradations it caused has led me to flag many of these other libraries for deprecation and abandonment.
-As of this writing, we have 7 required libraries.
+This version collision and the performance degredations it caused has led me to flag many of these other libraries for deprecation and abandonment.
+As this writing, we have 5 required libraries.
 Generally speaking they have no common dependencies and I maintain two of them.

 This frees me up a great deal to move about the cabin as I see fit.